-THEORETIC FF RAMEWORK HUMAN-CENTERED DESIGN ASSESSMENT METHODS N (HCD) & FEASIBILIT Y PRIMAR Y DATA SECONDARY DATA LIMITATIONS Key Informant Interviews With stakeholders across different categories: humanitarian and development organizations, financial service providers, and researchers.
-38 interviews in total, some individual, others in small groups with a total of 56 interviewees.
-Focus Group Discussions With Venezuelans on the move.
-A total of eight FGDs were conducted in small groups of 3-6 participants (a total of 34 FGD participants).
-FGDs took place in four transit locations across Colombia (Bogota, Cali, Villa de Rosario) and Peru (Lima).
-In addition to documents shared by the Steering Committee, various databases and repositories were consulted to identify relevant studies, reports, and publications.
+THEORETIC FRAMEWORK HUMAN-CENTERED DESIGN (HCD) & FEASIBILITY ASSESSMENT METHODS PRIMARY DATA SECONDAR Y DATA LIMITATIONS Key Informant Interviews With stakeholders across different categories: humanitarian and development organizations, financial service providers, and resereachers.
+38 Interviews in total, some individual, others in small groups with a total of 56 interviewees.
+Focus Group Discussions With Venezuelans on the move A total of eight FGDs were conducted in small groups of 3- 6 participants (a total of 34 FGD participants FGDs took place in four transit locations across Colombia (Boogota, Cali, Villa de Rosario) and Peru (Lima) Literature Review In addition to documents shared by the Steering Committee, various databases and repositories were consulted to identify relevant studies, reports, and publications.
 This involved conducting a comprehensive search of academic and grey literature sources relevant to the topic of CVA in the context of migration.
-Limited In-person Feedback There was no field work component to this research.
-As a result, the consultation of people on the move in the region was limited to 8 FGDs.
-Complex Geographic Context I.e. the size of the geographical area covered, and the dynamic nature of the context, both in terms of political and regulatory landscapes and migration dynamics.
-Thus what may be considered a viable solution for route-based CVA today could rapidly become outdated.
-Unsuccessful efforts to contact country-level regulators.
+Limited inperson feedback There was no field work component to this research.
+As a result the consultation of people on the move in the region was limited to 8 FGDs.
+Complex geographic context I.e. the size of geographic are covered, and the dynamic nature of the context, both in terms of political and regulatory landscapes and migration dynamics.
+Thus what may be considered a visible solution for route-based CVA today could rapidly become outdated Unsuccessful efforts to contact country level regulators.
 High levels of turnover particular to the humanitarian sector, which may affect the depth of insights from stakeholders.